 How to make no churn chocolate ice cream

-Chop up the semi sweet chocolate into small pieces and put into a heatproof bowl.
-Melt in the microwave in short thirty second to one minute bursts.
-Add tin of sweetened condense milk and mix well.
+Chop up the semi-sweet chocolate into small pieces and put them into a heatproof bowl.
+Melt in the microwave in short thirty-second to one-minute bursts.
+Add the tin of sweetened condensed milk and mix well.

 Sift the cocoa powder.
 Add salt, sifted cocoa powder and alcohol if using and mix well.

-Put the cream into a seperate bowl and beat with a hand electric beaters or in a stand mixer until soft peaks form.
+Put the cream into a separate bowl and beat with a hand electric beaters or in a stand mixer until soft peaks form.